jfwilliams92/IBM-recommendations/README.md

 5. Matrix Factorization - we used Singular Value Decomposition to decompose our user-article matrix into U, S, and Vt matrices.
 We explored various levels of latent factors and made predictions on test data by recomposing the matrices.

 ## Summary of Files and Folders
 The main item of interest here is the Recommendations_with_IBM Jupyter notebook.
-You can view the .ipynb file or the .html file.
+You can view the .ipynb file or download the .html file and open it in your browser.
+To view the Plotly plots, please view .html file.
 This notebook contains all of the data exploration, analysis, and article recommendations as required by the project.